wp-plugins/website-contact-form-with-file-upload/readme.txt

 * a little issue with plugin url and menu is fixed.
 = 1.6 =
 * Wide Image library replaced with WP Image Editor for image processing.

+= 1.7 =
+* Plugin now be translated into other langauges
+* French language also added.

 == Upgrade notice ==